-In order to clarify and understand your personality type, it is critical to identify your preferred personality functions (e.g., Ni, Ti, etc.).
-In my recent eBook, My True Type, I extensively explore each of the eight functions and provide helpful strategies for identifying your preferred functions.
+In order to clarify and understand your personality type, it is critical to identify your preferred personality functions (e.g., Ni, Ti, Fi, etc.).
+In my book, My True Type, I extensively explore each of the eight functions and provide helpful strategies for identifying your preferred functions.
 The book also includes a personality assessment that aims to clarify your preferences and functions, thereby providing a thorough and well-rounded assessment of your personality.
-Here, I will share the part of that assessment which I refer to as the Function Clarifier, which will help your identify your preferred personality functions.
+Here, I will share a part of that assessment called The Function Clarifier™, which can help you identify your preferred functions.

-Instructions: To identify your preferred functions, rank the following eight descriptions from 1-8, with 1 being the most descriptive of your historical personality and 8 being the least.
-Use each number only once.
+Instructions: To identify your preferred functions, rank each of the following eight descriptions from 1-8, using each number only once.

 a.___I am a take-charge, no-nonsense type of person.
 I’m not afraid to take the lead or issue directives or correctives to others.
 My mind seems to work quite efficiently and decisively.
 It is typically easy for me to make decisions, give advice or instructions, and get things done without getting bogged down with emotional concerns.
 Others see me as firm and forthright, perhaps even blunt.
 I enjoy staying busy and using my time effectively.
 On the whole, I take a rational approach to life and can feel uncomfortable or inadequate in emotional situations.
 I’m more inclined to offer advice than to spend time commiserating.
 Consequently, I’m most comfortable in work-related situations, especially when analyzing problems, completing tasks, or issuing directives.
 I also enjoy thinking about strategies and logistics, or ways of making systems or processes more efficient and productive.